kenjones-cisco/appdynamics-platform-docker/README.md

 - `docker-compose -f nodes.yml up -d`
 - `docker-compose -f proxy.yml up -d`

+If you are running the project on EC2, you can run the cluster nodes/proxy using docker-compose via the [EC2 Container Service](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) or by using the following commands:

+- `docker run -d --name node1 -h node1 appdynamics/es-cluster-node`
+- `docker run -d --name node2 -h node2 appdynamics/es-cluster-node`
+- `docker run -d --name node3 -h node3 appdynamics/es-cluster-node`
+- `docker run -d --name nginx -h nginx -v ${PWD}/nginx.conf:/etc/nginx/nginx.conf:ro --link node1:node1 --link node2:node2 --link node3:node3 nginx`

 ### Configuring Password-less SSH

 The AppDynamics Platform Admin application requires that all Events Service nodes be configured for password-less SSH login as described in the docs: [Configure SSH Passwordless Login](https://docs.appdynamics.com/display/PRO42/Install+the+Events+Service+on+Linux#InstalltheEventsServiceonLinux-settingupenvironmentconfigloginConfigureSSHPasswordlessLogin).
 This project includes a Tcl/Expect utlity (setup-ssh.sh) which will configure password-less SSH between the Controller and the Events Service nodes, if you choose the clustered Events Service option.

-However, if you wish to extend the cluster or configure your own Events Service nodes, then you should follow these steps to configure the nodes for password-less SSH:

-- Start a shell on the controller host as user `appdynamics`:
-`docker exec -it platform bash -c "su - appdynamics"`

-- Generate the ssh key to use with the AppDynamics platform admin service:
-`ssh-keygen -t rsa -f /home/appdynamics/.ssh/id_rsa_appd -N ''`

-- Repeat the following commands for each of the nodes in the cluster:
-`ssh appdynamics@node1 mkdir -p .ssh`
-`cat .ssh/id_rsa_appd.pub | ssh appdynamics@node1 'cat >> .ssh/authorized_keys'`
-`ssh appdynamics@node1 'chmod 700 .ssh; chmod 640 .ssh/authorized_keys'`

 ### Running the Clustered Event Service

-If you select the clustered Events Service option, the platform-install container will start the Platform Admin application to configure and check the health of the Events Service Cluster, as follows:
+If you select the clustered Events Service option, the platform-install container will start the Platform Admin application to configure and check the health of the Events Service Cluster.
+The Platform Admin application uses teh `--profile dev` flag to by-pass the strict memory and disk space requirements for an Events Ervice node: please remember that this is NOT recommended for production use.

-- Start the AppDynamics Platform Admin Application `docker exec -it platform bash -c "/appdynamics/Controller/platform_admin/bin/platform-admin.sh start-platform-admin"`

-- Start the Events Service Cluster
-`docker exec -it platform bash -c "/appdynamics/Controller/platform_admin/bin/platform-admin.sh install-events-service --ssh-key-file /home/appdynamics/.ssh/id_rsa_appd --remote-user appdynamics --installation-dir /home/appdynamics --hosts node1 node2 node3 --profile dev"`

-- Check the Events Service Cluster
-`docker exec -it platform bash -c "/appdynamics/Controller/platform_admin/bin/platform-admin.sh show-events-service-health"`